 Upperclass Communities for Juniors and Seniors

 Upperclass students choose between a variety of housing styles that allow for the integration of their academic and student life experiences.
 Each style is designed to prepare students to enter our increasingly complex and diverse world as engaged and productive citizens.
 Housing options include:

-Upperclass Residence Halls: Senior Hall and Anderson Street Hall provide the convenience of a central campus location and a close residential community, featuring single and double rooms and spacious common areas.
+Upperclass Residence Halls: Senior Hall provides the convenience of a central campus location and a close residential community, featuring single and double rooms and spacious common areas.